Can A Nation Be Born In A Day

 Give me a place where I may dwell.’
 Isaiah 49:19-20

-The mistake of too many religious teachers today is in trying to draw literal meaning out of symbolic imagery.
-We miss the vastly greater meaning, beauty and pageantry when we do so.
+The mistake of too many religious teachers attempting to teach prophecy today is in trying to force literal meaning out of symbolic imagery.
+We miss the greater meaning, beauty and poetry when we do so.

-Worse, we are proliferating deception when a false, literal interpretation is spread.
-We will leave the reader to discern this, but we are caught in deceptions right now in the world because of false theologies embraced by too many in both church and government.
+Worse, we proliferate deception when a false, literal interpretation is spread.
+We will leave the reader to discern this, but we are caught in destructive errors right now in the world because of false theologies embraced by too many in church and government.

 Let’s take a new look at Isaiah now and unravel it symbolically.
-Comments in brackets [] will be mine.
+Comments in brackets [] are mine.
 God bless you as we read His word together:

 ISAIAH 66